JEIT25/Laboratory-Work1-Activity-PowerBI_v2_Basic_Sales_Data/README.md

 **Questions:**
 * **Which category dominates?**
-    * *Dummy Answer: The "Electronics" category dominates the chart with the largest slice.*
+    * *Answer: The "Electronics" category dominates the chart with the largest slice.*
 * **Is the distribution balanced?**
-    * *Dummy Answer: No, the distribution is not balanced; "Electronics" takes up 60% of the chart while "Clothing" only takes up 10%.*
+    * *Answer: No, the distribution is not balanced; "ELECTRONICS" takes up 40.82% of the chart while "OFFICE SUPPLIES" only takes up 19.99%.*

 ### Step 4: Sales Over Time
 *Screenshot of the Line Chart showing Sales over Date.*